LosFuegos/CARND-Project1/Submission/writeup.md

 One potential shortcoming would be what would happen when I would narrow the field of acceptable slopes I get errors.
 That seemed to fix

-this but lines might disappear in some frames.
+this but lines might disappear in some frames(Fixed).

 Another shortcoming could be can't seem to get past the shadows in the challenge video.